Quantifying correlations between information overload and fake news during COVID-19 pandemic: a Reddit study with BERT model approach: Measures

-\paragraph{Fake news.} To account for the veracity of the posts in a given subreddit or in the whole dataset for each week, we calculated the fraction of fake news $f$ using the FakeBERT\cite{kaliyar_fakebert_2021} classifier (see "Models and algorithms: Fake news detection" for details).
+To account for the veracity of the posts in a given subreddit or in the whole dataset for each week, we calculated the fraction of fake news $f$ using the FakeBERT \cite{kaliyar_fakebert_2021} classifier (see Sec. \ref{sec:models_fake} for details).

-\subsection{Models and algorithms}
+\section{Models and algorithms}

 Bidirectional encoder representations from transformers (BERT) \cite{devlin_bert_2018} language model has recently been used in a variety of natural language processing (NLP) tasks.
 In a similar way as Generative Pre-trained Transformer (GPT) models, BERT excels in next sentence prediction.
 During the pre-training phase on large datasets, BERT learns contextual, latent representations of tokens in their context.
 After the pre-training BERT can be fine-tuned with smaller datasets to perform such actions like named entity recognition \cite{sawicki_applying_2024}, topic modeling \cite{grootendorst_bertopic_2022}, text classification \cite{garrido-merchan_comparing_2023}, sentiment analysis \cite{alaparthi_bert_2021}, machine translation \cite{zhu_incorporating_2020} and more.\\